salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## Explicit

-Explicit codes are related to business logic responses.
+Explicit codes are related to business logic responses, and will generally be used by Service and Route developers.

 * 200 OK
 * 201 Created